Postgraduate courses and dissertation

 The course component includes methodology courses (30 credits) as well as independent study and specialised courses (30 credits), chosen for their relevance to the thesis work.
 The course component can be completed in the form of common courses and in the form of individual courses, so-called reading courses.
-Tuition in methodology and specialised courses is provided in the form of seminars and lectures that deal with research problems, the structuring of theses and other issues of common interest to all PhD students.
+Tuition in methodology and specialised courses is provided in the form of seminars and lectures that deal with research problems, the structuring of theses and other issues of common interest to all doctoral students.

 It is also possible to attend doctoral studies courses outside one’s own immediate study environment.
 Both within Sweden and internationally, there are postgraduate courses that can be integrated into one’s own educational programme.
 The department does not pay for such stays elsewhere so interested students must apply for their own grants.

-During the first semester, each group of incoming doctoral students is taken care of by an introduction team which is to meet the new students regularly, to facilitate their socialisation in the departmental environment, to help them establish contacts with other senior researchers, to give them advice on the structure of the PhD studies programme and to make a forum available to start a discussion of their thesis subjects.
+During the first semester, each group of incoming doctoral students is taken care of by an introduction team which is to meet the new students regularly, to facilitate their socialisation in the departmental environment, to help them establish contacts with other senior researchers, to give them advice on the structure of the doctoral studies programme and to make a forum available to start a discussion of their thesis subjects.
 No personal main supervisor is appointed during this period.
-The supervisors are appointed by the head of department in consultation with the director of studies for PhD studies after a discussion with the doctoral student.
+The supervisors are appointed by the head of department in consultation with the director of doctoral studies after a discussion with the doctoral student.
 The main supervisor should be a Professor or Associate Professor; this is not required of the assistant supervisor.
 The main supervisor and the assistant supervisor have the task of helping the doctoral student move the work forward from the idea stage to the finalised manuscript.
 The supervisors also take part in supervisory committee meetings in which the work is discussed in a larger group.